vincentzan/articles/blog-posts/https-s3-sls-mentor/https-s3-sls-mentor-article.md

 More specifically, if you’re building a serverless app with AWS there’s a good chance you’re using S3 storage.
 As a data store, it is crucial to avoid security vulnerabilities with this resource.

 First you should encrypt your S3 bucket on the server side so that the data is not readable if unfortunately data is maliciously retrieved from then.
 This can be done with simple, free S3-managed configuration (ServerSideEncryption-S3).
 From January 2023, this is done [by default](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html) on all newly uploaded objects on S3 buckets.

 Encryption of the data at rest is a first step.
 But the data could also be intercepted while in transit i.e. when it's being transferred through a REST request, creating... a data breach! 💀

+Encryption of the data at rest is a first step.
+But the data could also be intercepted while in transit i.e. when it's being transferred through a REST request, creating... a data breach! 💀